Continually Updated Clinical Reference

 Surveillance

-(A) High-risk patients, constituting approximately 15-25% of all patients referred for cardiac rehabilitation, require the maximum level of supervision and surveillance involving continual ECG monitoring.
+High-risk patients, constituting approximately 15-25% of all patients referred for cardiac rehabilitation, require the maximum level of supervision and surveillance, including continual ECG monitoring.
 The group of high-risk patients described above constitutes the bulk of such patients.

-(C) Very low-risk patients can exercise safely and independently, once they have learned how to monitor their pulse rates and are able to recognize warning signs.
+Very low-risk patients can exercise safely and independently once they have learned how to monitor their pulse rates and are able to recognize warning signs.
 Such patients have greater than 8 METs of exercise capacity without symptoms or signs of angina, heart failure, or arrhythmias.

-(D) Alternative approaches to the traditional supervised cardiac rehabilitation programs have been evaluated and found to be reasonably safe.
-These off-site self-monitored or telemetry-monitored programs are applicable primarily to very low-risk patients and include (1) home-based cardiac rehabilitation (effective and safe) and (2) exercise with trans-telephonic surveillance.
+Alternative approaches to the traditional supervised cardiac rehabilitation programs have been evaluated and found to be reasonably safe.
+These off-site, self-monitored or telemetry-monitored programs are applicable primarily to very low-risk patients and include (1) home-based cardiac rehabilitation (effective and safe) and (2) exercise with trans-telephonic surveillance.

 Safety